How has Covid-19 affected the dogs of Cotacachi?

 Last Valentine’s Day we had a “Sponsor a Spay” fundraiser.
 We would have never imagined that would have sold enough hearts to sponsor over 50 dogs, and nearly 6 months later we are still selling hearts!
 Check out some of the dogs that have been sponsored below.

-If you would like to “Sponsor a Spay” head over to the Donate Now page, and choose “Sponsor a Spay” in the drop-down menu.
-Don’t forget to leave a comment and name the dog!
+If you would like to “Sponsor a Spay” click HERE and make sure you leave a comment and name the dog.